ashrafmo-1/Dragon-Shop/README.md

 - categories toggle.
 - contact me page.
 - scroll to top btn.
-- feedback btn and section in home.
+- feedback btn and section in home,
+- use emailJS.
 - working for all screens.
 # Dashboard:
 - home Dashboard !..